5. THE TYPICAL SOUL-WINNING PROGRAM DOESN’T EMPHASIZE THE IMPORTANCE OF ANSWERING SINCERE QUESTIONS.

 I say, “Wonderful, you want to go to heaven, don’t you?”
 He will say yes.
 I will reply, “Sure you do.
 Sure you do.
 Sure you do.
 Sure you do.
 I thank God for a man that doesn’t want to go to hell.”

 Did you get that?
 I am reinforcing the fact that he wants to go to heaven.
-I’m keep everything positive.
+I’m keeping everything positive.

 See, I am being positive.